ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## next.js Pages

-In Next.js, a page is a React Component exported from a .js, .jsx, .ts, or .tsx file in the `pages` directory.
+Any file inside the folder `pages/api is mapped to `/api/*` and **will be treated as an API endpoint instead of a page**.

+They are server-side only bundles and won't increase your client-side bundle size.

 Each page is associated with a **route** based on its file name.

-Since we have the file `pages/api/generate.js` that exports a React component, Next.js will make it accessible at the route `/api/generate`.
+Since we have the file `pages/api/generate.js`, Next.js will make it accessible at the route `/api/generate`.

 The `index.js` file is the main page `/` for the app.